 - The penalties for EUTR infringements set out in the Act on Forests are low (do not exceed PLN500,000, approx. €103,000) and are rarely imposed.
-Furthermore, the penalties actually imposed in practice are often lower than the minimum level of fines required by the law (between 2013 and February 2021, it was the case of at least 24 penalties out of 37 penalties imposed in that period). - The punitive arsenal of the EPI is limited to administrative sanctions, which cannot be imposed after three years from the date of the infringement.
+Out of 37 penalties imposed between 2015 and 2021 we have been informed about by regional inspectorates of the EPI, only one penalty significantly exceeded the minimum monetary amount set out in the law and reached PLN20,000 (approx. €4430) .
+The rest of the 36 penalties were symbolic in essence, ranging from PLN500 to PLN5,000 (approx. €103 - €1,030), with the majority of them not exceeding PLN500 (approx. €103). - The punitive arsenal of the EPI is limited to administrative sanctions, which cannot be imposed after three years from the date of the infringement.
 Additionally, the EPI is obliged to refrain from imposing the penalty if it has concluded that the infringement could not have been prevented. - Polish law does not empower the EPI to take immediate interim measures, such as the temporary seizure of timber, which means that financial administrative sanctions are the only tool of the EPI against illegal timber. - This penalty scheme does not correspond to other penalty schemes in Polish law that are applicable to infringements comparable in nature and importance, such as theft and trafficking of stolen goods, money laundering or smuggling.